MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 ##### Type 1 Camera Sample

-For a Type 1 Camera, since there is no IR pin (with the expectation that a Type 1 Camera will be paired to a Type 2 Camera on the machine in a Sensor Group), only the RGB media type index is published.
+For a Type 1 Camera, since there's no IR pin (with the expectation that a Type 1 Camera will be paired to a Type 2 Camera on the machine in a Sensor Group), only the RGB media type index is published.
 For the IR media type index, the low order 16-bit value of the payload must be set to 0xFFFF.

 For example, if a Type 1 Camera exposed the following list of media types: